Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 If the parrot displays aggression-related fluffing, you’ll notice the following:

-Owners should familiarize themselves with the growling sound as it’s a giveaway.
-The parrot feels threatened by something or someone in the surrounding area.
+Owners should familiarize themselves with the growling sound, which is a giveaway that the parrot feels threatened by something or someone in the surrounding area.

 Affection-related fluffing is usually characterized by the following: